 On March 29, the famous British politician Michael Gove said to the BBC to be skeptical of China's number of official viruses.

-"The first coronavirus case in China was established in December last year.
-But some of the reports from China have not been clear on the extent, nature, infectivity."he said.
+“The first case of coronavirus in China was established in December last year.
+But some of the reports coming out of China have been unclear about the extent, the nature, the infectivity."he said.

-A relationship of the British Parliament's Foreign Affairs Committee last week blamed the Chinese government.
-The celestial Empire would make misinformation on the spread of the virus.
-"Disinformation on COVID-19 has already cost many lives," it reads.
-"It is essential that the government give clear and transparent messages to refute the disinformation spread by foreign powers."
+A relationship of the British Parliament's Foreign Affairs Committee last week accused the Chinese government.
+The Celestial Empire would spread misinformation about the spread of the virus.
+“Misinformation about COVID-19 has already cost many lives,” it reads.
+“It is essential that the government gives clear and transparent messages to refute disinformation spread by foreign powers.”

-These accusations, in a low voice but not too much, could be instrumental.
-They could be the result of the US and UK attempt to divert attention from criticism of their troubled health systems.
+These accusations, half-heartedly but not too loudly, could be instrumental.
+They could be the result of the US and English attempts to divert attention from criticism of their health systems in serious difficulty.

 Certainly, however, they are paired with even more direct accusations and of opposite sign moved by Chinese politicians (such as Zhao Lijiang, a government representative).

-They complete a rather turbulent picture with President Trump's accusations to the WHO of being pro-Chinese.
+They complete a rather turbulent picture with President Trump's accusations that the WHO is pro-China.